faaiq-amarullah/howto/rancher/backup.md

 To perform a backup, a custom resource of type Backup must be created.

-1. In the upper left corner, click ☰ > Cluster Management.
+1. In the upper left corner, click ☰ > `Cluster Management`.
-2. On the Clusters page, go to the local cluster and click Explore.
+2. On the `Clusters` page, go to the `local` cluster and click Explore.
-3. In the left navigation bar, click Rancher Backups > Backups.
+3. In the left navigation bar, click `Rancher Backups` > `Backups`.
-4. Click Create.
+4. Click `Create`.
 5. Create the Backup with the form, or with the YAML editor.
-6. For configuring the Backup details using the form, click Create and refer to the configuration reference and to the examples.
+6. For configuring the Backup details using the form, click `Create` and refer to the configuration reference and to the examples.
-7. For using the YAML editor, we can click Create > Create from YAML.
+7. For using the YAML editor, we can click `Create` > `Create from YAML`.
 Enter the Backup YAML.
 This example Backup custom resource would create encrypted recurring backups in S3.
 The app uses the credentialSecretNamespace value to determine where to look for the S3 backup secret:

 ```yaml
 apiVersion: resources.cattle.io/v1